bmc-compuware/ispw-build/CONTRIBUTING.md

 7. `git push origin :refs/tags/v1` - deletes the current 'v1' tag from the remote
 8. `git tag -fa v1 -m "v1"` - adds a new 'v1' tag to the latest commit (done in step 5)
 9. `git push origin v1` - pushes the new tag to the remote
+10. Go to Github and publish a new release of the action, pointing to the tag you just recreated

 ### Creating a new tag